hnimminh/libresbc/README.md

 If you want to contribute time to LibreSBC then here's a list of suggestions to get you started :

-1. Star the project.
+1. Star 🌟 the project.
 2. Help people in the [issues](https://github.com/hnimminh/libresbc/issues) by sharing your knowledge and experience.
 3. Find and report issues.
-4. Submit PRs to help solve issues or add features.
-5. Influence the future of LibreSBC with feature requests.
+4. Influence the future of LibreSBC with feature requests.

 **You can also contribute money to help secure LibreSBC's future.**